You are getting old.

 If the wind is to blow, let it blow.

 Only a genuine appreciation and love for life is beyond passion.
-Rest everything is passion disguised in one form or another.
+Everything else is passion disguised in one form or another.
 Whether it’s seeking wealth, fame, enlightenment, or anything else – the basic nature of passion remains the same: it builds yearning in us.

 Also, let me in you on a secret.
 Randomly pick any five posts from this blog.
 Now, select five verses from any scripture of your choice.
 Read them alternately.
 Are they saying the same thing?
 A good chef doesn’t serve you the ingredients raw or talk endlessly about the recipe.
 Instead, s/he will serve you the meal.
 Each post that I write is my humble attempt to serve you.